Things to Know about Purchasing First-hand Residential Properties

 • jot down the details of all the defects and notify the developer as soon as possible.

-There is usually a defect liability period of 6 months to a year for newly completed property.
+There is usually a defect liability period of 6 months for newly completed property.

 Knowledge is Everything

-Knowledge and preparation is everything when buying a home.
+Knowledge and preparation are everything when buying a home.
 The links below will direct you to more guidance and advice on purchasing a first-hand property.

 Note: This article serves as a general guide only.
 In case of doubt, please refer to the relevant regulations or seek advice from the legal profession.